 If you’re not familiar with task cards, here’s the quick definition: They are cards that can contain a series of actions or questions that will help students review what they’ve learned.
-I’m also offering a free download sample of my mitosis task cards that you can try out in the classroom (it’s at the bottom of the post- but be sure to read these easy peasy tips for using them!)
+I’m also offering a free download sample of my mitosis task cards so that you can try out in the classroom yourself!

-I used them in biology class frequently, but I did not always use them in the same way.
+I used task cards in biology class frequently, but I did not always use them in the same way.

 Here are 5 ways you can incorporate task cards into your biology class:

 The recording sheet is optional.
-Though they come with every purchased set, you can always choose to have them number and record their answers on white lined paper to save on your copy budget.
+Though the task card answer sheets come with every purchased set, you can always choose to have them number and record their answers on white lined paper in order to save on your copy budget.
 The picture above is from my cell organelle task card set.

 2. Small group work- Have your students get into partners or groups of 3-4 and do the tasks as a group.
 You can print the task cards off in various sizes.
 You may choose to print off 4-6 per sheet and have the kids tackle them in small groups.

 3. Bellringers or Exit Tickets- For this purpose, you could print whichever size works best.
 Some teachers like to hand out small “ticket” size bellringers, or you could always print multiple to a sheet and have them hang on to it for the week.
 Task cards make wonderful warm up / bellringer or exit tickets.
 You could easily omit the answer sheet and have them write directly on the task cards.
 Another option is to give students the answer sheet, and have them use it as a bellringer journal!